-Note Only Accredited Marine Surveyors, Recognised Organisations, the National Regulator and for some electrical surveys - qualified electricians, may conduct surveys on domestic commercial vessels - see Marine Order 503, Marine Order 507 and Exemption 40.
+Note Only Accredited Marine Surveyors, Recognised Organisations, the National Regulator and for some electrical surveys - a person who holds an unrestricted electrical licence, may conduct surveys on domestic commercial vessels - see Marine Order 503, Marine Order 507 and Exemption 40.

-2.5 Retention and transfer of information essential to safety wear or clearance records, and non-compliances or other potential safety issues identified during the survey.
+2.5 Retention and transfer of information essential to safety

 (1) The survey process undertaken by the surveyor must ensure that information essential to safety, which arises during the survey, is recorded for future reference and is transferred to others responsible for the safety of the vessel who might need to rely on and act upon that information.
-Example Essential information may include photographs, ultrasonic thickness testing reports,